 Structure of Care forms a room surrounding the doctor and patients.
 Two Congressional representatives peer into the room supporting it and embracing the care within the room.
 The space includes others, including a representative disengaged with what is occurring.
 Profit, the man with a hat, is outside of the room excluded from the space provided.

 Hands of God

-This collage represents the need to look upon people in need with compassion.
+Hands of God represents the need to look upon people in need with compassion.
 The hands supporting the old man are from those who seek to change policy and systems to assist those in need.
 The migrant woman looks on while others look to the fields of labor and the Supreme Court.

 Journey Revisited combines Remember, For You My Child and faces from Our Turn and Heart of Education.

 Journey Revisited was difficult for me to complete and name.
 It’s message covers many topics; generations, immigration, diversity, elder wisdom, the passing of time and journey.
 The immigrant parent rests from their journey embracing a baby surrounded by many children representing diversity.
 The elders who traveled the journey look upon with warmth and reassurance, guiding them further to their destination.